We all want to be part of winning teams, don’t we?

 Or simply a collection of talented individuals?

 The Premier League season runs from August to May.
-The key to finishing top is to be consistently excellent.
+The key to finishing top is for a team to be consistently excellent.

 It is no easy feat with the many distractions and disruptions that clubs face along the way.
 Injuries, transfers, cup competitions.
 They all add to the pressure to perform well week in, week out.